istio/istio.io/content/docs/concepts/traffic-management/index.md

             subset: v1
 {{< /text >}}

-In the example, note that under `spec`, which lists the specifications of the network resource, `hosts` lists the virtual service's hosts.
+In the example, under `spec`,
+`hosts` lists the virtual service's hosts.
 In this case, the hosts are `*.my-co.org`, where `*` is a wildcard prefix indicating that this virtual service handles routing for any DNS name ending with `.my-co.org`.